 desktop computer, laptop computer, and numerous other

 Just a few of the numerous other formats used by readers since the birth of e-Books. iBooks is a fairly new proprietary format developed by Apple that ties a user to their equipment.
-RTF, TXT, and HTML were developed for other uses and adapted for some some readers.
+RTF, TXT, and HTML were developed for other uses and adapted for some readers.
 The Microsoft Reader and eReader software has slowly disappeared as the three main formats gained worldwide acceptance.

 It's illegal to make copies of e-Books, just as it's illegal to make copies of computer software.
 You can, however, lend your e-Books to family and friends by lending them the device that contains the e-Book.